Discover How to Protect Your Church Seating While Thoroughly Disinfecting Surfaces

 Because wood is a natural material, it expands and contracts with swings in temperature (and corresponding fluctuations in relative humidity).
 Applied finishes can also be damaged by exposure to bright sunlight over time.

 Keeping a relatively consistent room temperature and humidity level within your sanctuary or other worship space is one of the best approaches to maintaining worship furniture.
-Additionally, you may want to explore options for UV filtration on large sanctuary windows not made from stained glass to minimize fading.
+Additionally, you may want to explore options for UV light filtration on large sanctuary windows not made from stained glass to minimize fading.